SharePoint/sp-dev-docs/docs/schema/webstructure-element-deploymentmanifest.md

 **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Represents a specification of an instance of a Web site structure object type ([SPObjectType](https://msdn.microsoft.com/library/Microsoft.SharePoint.SPObjectType.aspx)) for implementation on content migration.
+Represents a specification of an instance of a website structure object type ([SPObjectType](https://msdn.microsoft.com/library/Microsoft.SharePoint.SPObjectType.aspx)) for implementation on content migration.

 ## Definition